Linuxfabrik/monitoring-plugins/notification-plugins/notify-host-mail/README.md

 **Important Notes:**

+* Designed for use with the [Linuxfabrik Icinga Director Basket](icingaweb2-module-director/notify-host-mail.json).
+The basket wires every Icinga macro (`$host.state$`, `$host.display_name$`, `$notification.author$`, etc.) to the parameter names the plugin actually expects (`--host-state`, `--host-displayname`, `--notification-author`, ...).
+Icinga's stock ITL notification templates (`mail-host-notification` from `icinga2-common`) use different parameter names (`--hoststate`, `--hostdisplayname`, `--longdatetime`, ...) and will not work with this plugin.
+If you plug the plugin directly into the stock ITL template, `argparse` fails with "the following arguments are required: ..." because the names do not match.
+Import the basket into Icinga Director instead.
 * Use the `--short` parameter to create a short message without a subject, for example for sending to a SMS relay service.

 **Data Collection:**